jlm/insanity-uploader/README.md

 Deployment
 ----------

 The script can be deployed in a Docker container.
-I use a very simple one based on Ruby:2.3.0-onbuild.
+I use a very simple one based on Ruby:2.4.
-This method is frowned upon.
-Bear in mind that the `secrets.yml` file will be included into the container, so the container is secret too.
+Bear in mind that the `secrets-prodhost.yml` file will be included into the container, so the container is secret too.
 There are methods to isolate the secret information from the container, but I have not bothered to do this.
 Therefore, deployment to the Docker server is done from the development machine using `docker save` and `docker load`.

 License
 -------
-Copyright 2016-2017 John Messenger
+Copyright 2016-2018 John Messenger

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.